Hiranmayee Mishra: Books

-She has written an essay titled, Negotiating privately for an effective role in public space: A case study of women in panchayats of Orissa (2013).
+She has written a book titled, Negotiating privately for an effective role in public space: A case study of women in panchayats of Orissa (2013).

 Recognition

+In 2007, she was awarded a fellowship by International Ford Foundation, USA which took her to UK for three years to pursue a PhD in Women's Studies in University of York, England, On her coming back in 2011, she was awarded Timepass Booker Award for her story collection, Ratira Sathi.
 In 2018, she was awarded the Kanhei Katha Puraskar honour for her contribution to Odia fiction.
 Previously, she has been awarded with the Bhubaneswar Pustak Mela Fiction Award, Katha Nabaprativa Award, Bharatiya Bhasa Parishad Youth Award, Kadambini Best Fiction Award, Bhubaneswar Behera State Fiction Award, Time Pass Booker Award and others.